Ee-Chee/Spiced-Academy-tabasco-curriculum/destructuring_rest_spread/README.md

 etc; // [20, 30]
 ```

-You can also use this pattern to insert all of the items in an array into another array you are creating.
+You can also use `...` to insert all of the items in an array into another array you are creating.

 ```js
 const arr = [10, 20, 30];